-e.
-International Student Differential Fees: If you are a graduate student who is not a Canadian Citizen or Permanent Resident, you will be assessed an International Student Differential Fee calculated on all Instructional Fees and Program Differential Fees assessed.
-If you become a Permanent Resident before the end of a term, the International Student Differential Fee will not be assessed in that and subsequent terms.
-Please submit original proof of your change of immigration status to the Faculty of Graduate Studies and Research (Killam Centre for Advanced Studies, 2-29 Triffo Hall).

-f.
-Fall 2008/Winter 2009 Graduate Student Noninstructional Fee Schedule: In addition to Instructional Fees, all graduate students are assessed Noninstructional Fees.
-The Noninstructional Fees assessed are based upon whether a student is full-time or part-time, and upon whether a student is on-campus or off-campus.
-Noninstructional Fees differ between Fall/Winter and Spring/Summer.
+- v.
+International Student Differential Fees: Thesis-based graduate students admitted before Fall 2011 and coursed-based students who are neither Canadian Citizens, Permanent Residents, or Convention Refugees or Protected Persons as defined by Citizenship and Immigration Canada are assessed an International Student Differential Fee calculated on and equal to the value of all Instructional Fees and Program Differential Fees assessed (104.2% Differential).
+If you become a Permanent Resident, Convention Refugee or Protected Person as defined by Citizenship and Immigration Canada and present proof before the end of the term, the Differential Fee will not be assessed in that and subsequent terms.
+Please submit original proof of your change of immigration status to the Faculty of Graduate Studies and Research (Killam Centre for Advanced Studies 2-29 Triffo Hall) - (2) Fall 2013/Winter 2014 Graduate Student Non-Instructional Fee Schedule: In addition to Instructional Fees, all graduate students are assessed Non-Instructional Fees.
+The Non-Instructional Fees assessed are based upon whether a student is full-time or part-time, and upon whether a student is on-campus or off-campus.
+Non-Instructional Fees differ between Fall/Winter and Spring/Summer.

-Students are assessed Noninstructional Fees for each term in which they register.
+Students are assessed Non-Instructional Fees for each term in which they register.
 The Fall/Winter assessment rates are shown below.
 The corresponding privileges conferred are explained in §22.2.13.

 Fee Full-Time/term Part-Time/term

-Registration and Transcript \$69.18 \$34.59
+Registration and Transcript \$75.46 \$37.73

-Student Services \$51.76 \$25.88
+Student Services \$56.46 \$28.23

+Common Student Space,

+Sustainability and Services 1 \$151.42 \$75.71

-Athletics and Recreation 1 \$59.50 \$29.75
+Athletics and Recreation 2 \$64.92 \$32.46

-Health Services 1 \$24.58 \$12.29
+Health Services 2 \$26.78 \$13.39

-GSA Dental Plan 2 \$157.18 N/A
+GSA Dental Plan 3 \$170.89 N/A

-GSA Health Plan 2 \$172.46 N/A
+GSA Health Plan 3 \$226.01 N/A

-Graduate Students' Association \$44.18 \$23.35
+Graduate Students' Association \$76.60 \$57.45

+GSA Dedicated Fees \$1.50 \$1.50

-U-Pass Fee 1 \$78.75 \$78.75
+U-Pass Fee 2 \$122.92 \$122.92

+Graduate Students' Assistance

+Program Fee 4 \$4.00/\$8.00 \$4.00/\$8.00

-Maintaining Registration 3 N/A \$574.80
+Maintaining Registration 5 N/A \$618.00

-Readmission 4 \$1,264.56 \$1,264.56
+Readmission 6 \$1,359.60 \$1,359.60

-- 1 Off-campus students are not assessed this fee. - 2 GSA Dental Plan Fee and GSA Health Plan Fees: these fees are assessed in Fall Term to all full-time students, both on-campus and off-campus. - 3 Maintaining Registration Fee: Students who wish to keep their program active, but who are not working on courses, projects, or thesis research register in "Maintaining Registration" by registering in M REG 800.
-Such students are assessed a Maintaining Registration Fee, a Registration and Transcript Fee, a Student Services Fee, and a GSA Fee for each term in which they are so registered. - 4 Readmission Fee: Students who do not keep their programs active as described in §203.3 must reapply and be readmitted before they can resume their program of studies.
-All readmitted students are assessed a Readmission Fee in addition to other applicable fees.
+- 1 Off-campus students are assessed the part-time Common Student Space, Sustainability and Services fees. - 2 Off-campus students are not assessed these fees. - 3 GSA Dental Plan Fee and GSA Health Plan Fee: these fees are assessed in Fall Term to all full-time graduate students, both on-campus and offcampus. - 4 Graduate Student Assistance Program Fee: assessed at \$4.00 in Fall Term and \$8.00 in Winter Term for both full-time and part-time and on-campus and off-campus graduate students.
+The higher Winter Term amount covers access to services provided by this fee for the subsequent Spring and Summer Terms - 5 Maintaining Registration Fee: Part-time Graduate students who wish to keep their program active, but who are not working on courses, projects, or thesis research register in "Maintaining Registration" by registering in M REG 800.
+Such students are assessed a Maintaining Registration Fee and off-campus part-time Non-Instructional fees. - 6 Readmission Fee: Graduate students who do not keep their programs active as described in §203.3 must reapply and be readmitted before they can resume their program of studies.
+All readmitted students are assessed a Readmission Fee in addition to other applicable Instructional and Non-Instructional fees.

-Full-time graduate students are eligible to become members of the Students' Union by paying the applicable fee.
-Consult the Faculty of Graduate Studies and Research.
+Full-time graduate students are eligible to become members of the undergraduate Students' Union by paying the applicable fee.